CraftJarvis/JARVIS-1/README.md

 ### Prepare the Environment

-We recommand to use Anaconda to manage the environment.
+We recommend using Anaconda to manage the environment.
 If you don't have Anaconda installed, you can download it from [here](https://www.anaconda.com/products/distribution).

 ```bash
 conda create -n jarvis python=3.10